snixtho/ZurvanBot2/README.md

 - WebSocketSharp (For the websockets client)

 #### NOTE: Under very early development and is super unstable and does not implement all required features yet, so do not use it for production.

+### Current State
+Just trying to get everything working, with a somewhat messy code.
+Which will be cleaned up later.